With that in mind, here are four of the biggest fears when it comes to buying glasses online, along with reasons why those fears are overblown.

 Myth #2: Glasses ordered online are poor quality

-A quick web search will help you find reputable online sites such as GlassesUSA.com that sell the same quality of frames and lenses you find at typical optical retailers.
+A quick web search will help you find reputable online sites that sell the same quality of frames and lenses you find at typical optical retailers.

 How can online retailers be so much cheaper?
 Well, they can save on overhead costs such as sales staff, maintain expensive inventory and renting a retail location.
 Also, like in many other businesses, they can sell cheaper because they do more volume.
 While a typical optical retail location might sell one or two pairs per day, online sellers sell upwards of one-thousand pairs.